Head of 9SJS Personal Injury Team

-Ashton v Anastar & Others (2016) - Instructed to represent a private hospital that was one of four defendants to a claim for clinical negligence.
+A v A & Others (2016) – Instructed to represent a private hospital that was one of four defendants to a claim for clinical negligence.
 Michael represented his client at all interlocutory stages including a mediation and advised on strategy.
 The claim against his client was discontinued shortly before trial when the claim was settled by the NHS & MDU for £8.8m.
 The Claimant was represented by Junior and Leading Counsel.
 Two Co-Defendants were also represented by Leading Counsel.

 Goodkin v Loretto College (2015) – Michael represented the Defendant’s interest on an effective 10 day trial on liability and quantum in relation to a claim for personal injury arising out of alleged bullying and stress and work.
 The Claimant’s claim was dismissed.

 Whitehouse v CSM (2015) – Acted for the Claimant at a 3 day trial of causation and quantum against leading counsel.
 The case involved a Claimant who sustained an injury to his wrist resulting in his wrist being immobilised in plaster.
 Whilst his wrist was in plaster he was engaged in a violent assault using the plaster to strike a man a number of times to the head.